-- 13. Stolen Goods: The sale, distribution, or knowing purchase or possession of any property illegally obtained either on or off campus. - 14.
-Unauthorized Entry: The unauthorized entry into any University-owned property or privately owned property on the University campus, either forcibly or non-forcibly; unauthorized entry into any designated restricted area; unauthorized use of keys.
+13. Stolen Goods: The sale, distribution, or knowing purchase or possession of any property illegally obtained either on or off campus.

+14. Unauthorized Entry: The unauthorized entry into any University-owned property or privately owned property on the University campus, either forcibly or non-forcibly; unauthorized entry into any designated restricted area; unauthorized use of keys (including electronic keys).